kasperkivikataja/Unity-Automated-Backup/README.md

 # Unity-Automated-Backup
 Automated PowerShell script that compresses a Unity project (Assets, ProjectSettings, Packages) using 7-Zip and backs it up to Google Drive.
-Builds the archive locally first for performance, then copies to the destination. <br>**Note**: This tool takes a snapshot of the project and overwrites the previous file in Google Drive.
+Builds the archive locally first for performance, then copies to the destination. <br><br>**Note**: This tool takes a snapshot of the project and overwrites the previous file in Google Drive.

-**How to Use**
+**How to Use:**
 1. Download the .ps file and update the paths within the file.
 2. Download & Install Google Drive application and make sure it is synced to your drive.
 3. Execute the .ps file with PowerShell by right clicking the .ps and "Run with Powershell".